-If you will be bringing your keiki to First Saturday or Third Saturday, please download and complete the appropriate site Minor Assumption of Risk and Release (ARR) waiver.
+If you will be bringing your keiki to First Saturday or Third Saturday, please download and complete the appropriate site Minor Assumption of RIsk and Release (ARR) waiver (see below).
 Those attending Third Saturday at Ka Papa Loʻi ʻo Punaluʻu need be sure to contact us to let us know you are coming, as the loʻi is in a gated community.
 The appropriate completed waiver will be collected by the staff at the start of the workday.

 Educational/Large Group Visit

 If you would like to visit Ka Papa Loʻi ʻo Kānewai or Ka Papa Loʻi ʻo Punaluʻu outside of a First Saturday, here is the request form to help in completing your Educational/Large Group Visit Request Form.
 When you are coming as part of a scheduled group, please download and complete the appropriate Assumption of Risk and Release (ARR) waivers.
 The completed waivers must be turned into a staff member at the beginning of your visit.
 Please contact us if you have any questions.

 Kanewai ARR Punaluʻu ARR